How to Get Rid of Ants in Your Car

 While ants aren’t the most destructive pest that can take residence in your car, they’re certainly not the welcome kind of passenger.

-Before you try to get rid of ants in your car, you should know the specific ant species you’re dealing with.
-As not all treatments work on every ant.
+Before you try to get rid of ants in your car, you should know the specific ant species you’re dealing with, since not all treatments work on every ant.
 Knowing what type of ants you’re dealing with can make the whole process a lot easier and faster.

 The ants you’re seeing around can be scouts.
 If that’s the case, they may “realize” there’s no food around and leave on their own.
 Ants are not malicious and won’t stay in your car unless there’s a “reasonable expectation” for them to find food there.

 In case you see them carrying something, they’re probably workers and your car has proven to be a great source of nourishment.
 This is particularly possible for people who often eat in their cars.
 A proper suggestion would be that there are some leftovers here and there that may seem small to us, but are huge for ants.
 In order to get rid of the infestation, clean thoroughly the interior of your car as well as the exterior.

 Cleaning your car doesn’t necessarily mean that the ants will leave.
 You should take into consideration the area where your car is parked.
 There’s a big possibility that active ant hills are around.
 Treat the surrounding area with different types of ant baits to ensure the problem is solved.